What Was The Area Claimed By France Called

 Social and Cultural Impact

 French colonization had a profound impact on the social and cultural life of Central Africa.
-The French introduced French education, language, and culture, which influenced the elite classes of Central African society.
-However, French rule also led to the suppression of local cultures and traditions.
+And the French introduced French education, language, and culture, which influenced the elite classes of Central African society.
+That said, French rule also led to the suppression of local cultures and traditions.

 Independence Movements

 French rule in Central Africa was met with growing resistance from various nationalist movements.
-After World War II, independence movements gained momentum, leading to the gradual decolonization of French Equatorial Africa.
+That said, after World War II, independence movements gained momentum, leading to the gradual decolonization of French Equatorial Africa.
 By 1960, all of the colonies of French Equatorial Africa had gained independence.

 Other Notable French Colonial Possessions